-- A lot of facts and images were created from George Washington Carver for kids, which was a source of education for them.
+- Many facts and images were created by George Washington Carver for kids, which was a source of education for them.

 - In 1916, George was made a member of the Royal Society of Arts in England, one of the few Americans to receive this honor.

 - George discovered Permaculture used to generate carbon from the atmosphere, producing many crops.
 Premature is still used in President Biden’s reign.

 - He later established a legacy by creating a museum of his work and the George Washington Carver Foundation at Tuskegee in 1938 to continue research on Agriculture.